- Remarkably bouncy

 - For even and flat terrain only

-Recommended for runners looking for an exciting and cushioned shoe with a really bouncy ride.
-It’s better for more experienced runners, especially those looking for a shoe for long distances and tempo runs.
+We highly recommend the shoe to runners looking for an exciting and cushioned shoe with a really bouncy ride.
+It’s better for more experienced runners, especially those in search of a shoe for long distances and tempo runs.

 Without exception, it’s for runners with neutral pronation and those who run on even and flat surfaces.

 - Running on grass, track, mud, uphills and downhills

 - Need stability (arch support) in running shoes

 - Looking for a more budget-friendly shoe

 - Looking for a shoe for sprints or races.